-Battle for the House tests Trump, GOP hold on Congress

-WASHINGTON (AP) — The battle for the House is a fight to the finish, as Democrats try to flip the majority in a referendum on President Donald Trump and Republican control of Congress.

-Midterm elections are typically difficult for the party in power, and GOP incumbents had been on defense in races across the country as control of the House turned into a signature contest of the season.
-Campaigns unfolded against a backdrop of jarring political imagery, overheated rhetoric and angry debates on immigration, health care and the role of Congress in overseeing the president.
+Dems flip 2 GOP seats in early returns for House battle

+In the Miami area, former Clinton administration Cabinet member Donna Shalala defeated television journalist Maria Elvira Salazar in a costly, roller-coaster contest.
+Virginia Rep. Barbara Comstock — among the most endangered GOP incumbents, branded Barbara “Trumpstock” by Democrats — lost to Jennifer Wexton, a prosecutor and state legislator.
+She was among the record number of women running this year.

+Both of those Democratic gains were in districts the party eyed for turnover in part because they were won by Hillary Clinton in the 2016 election.

-As Election Day drew near, Democrats were increasingly confident, predicting they would pick up at least the 23 seats needed for the majority on the strength of voter enthusiasm, robust fundraising and unusually fresh candidates.
+As Election Day unfolded, Democrats were increasingly confident, predicting they would pick up at least the 23 seats needed for a House majority on the strength of voter enthusiasm, robust fundraising and unusually fresh candidates.

+A Democratic majority in the House would break the GOP’s monopoly on power in Washington and give the party a check on Trump’s agenda .
+It would also almost certainly bring an onslaught of investigations of his businesses and his administration.

+“The drumbeat you hear across America is people voting,” House Democratic Leader Nancy Pelosi said as polls opened.
+Individual races “will be close,” she said, but because of the “quality of our candidates” and emphasis on preserving health care, “I feel confident we will win.”

+Midterm elections are typically difficult for the party in power, and GOP incumbents were on defense in races across the country.
 More women than ever were running, along with military veterans and minorities, many of them motivated by Trump’s rise.
-Yet Democrats tempered expectations for a “blue wave,” characterizing the fight for power as a block-by-block slog.

-“The drumbeat you hear across America is people voting,” Democratic Leader Nancy Pelosi said as polls opened Tuesday.
-Individual races “will be close,” she said, but because of the “quality of our candidates” and emphasis on preserving health care, “I feel confident we will win.”

-The outcome has serious stakes for the president.
-A Democratic majority in the House would almost certainly bring an onslaught of investigations into Trump’s businesses and his administration.
-Yet a Democratic House could also give Trump a rare chance for bipartisan deal-making as he gears up for re-election.
+The campaign unfolded against a backdrop of jarring political imagery, heated rhetoric and angry debates on immigration, health care and the role of Congress in overseeing the president.

 To stem Republican losses, Trump sprinted through mostly white regions of the country, interjecting dark and foreboding warnings about what Democratic power would mean for the nation.

-Instead of trumpeting the GOP’s $1.5 trillion tax cuts, the debate was dominated by Trump’s dire prediction of “invasion” from the migrant caravan and what he called the “radical” agenda of speaker-in-waiting Pelosi.
+The debate was dominated not by the GOP’s $1.5 trillion tax cuts but by Trump’s dire prediction of “invasion” from the migrant caravan and what he called the “radical” agenda of speaker-in-waiting Pelosi.

-GOP Whip Steve Scalise said the president’s rallies were building momentum and with the economy a selling point, he predicted his party would retain a slim majority.
+GOP Whip Steve Scalise said the president’s rallies were building momentum, and with the economy a selling point, he predicted his party would retain a slim majority.

 “In the end, we hold the House because of the strong economy,” the Louisiana Republican told The Associated Press on the eve of Election Day.